A geometric one-fluid model of superfluid helium-4: A geometric one-fluid model

 The energy of phonons may be in principle obtained by inverting relation \eqref{eq.sp}, but not in the analytical form.
 Instead, we can use the approximate relation for the energy of phonons in the region of small momenta, expanding the entropy to the second order in the phonon momentum density, and obtain that

-where $\sigma = \frac{\pi^2 k_B^4}{60 c^2 \hbar^3}$ is the Stefan-Boltzmann constant for the phonon sounds speed $c$.
+where $\sigma = \frac{\pi^2 k_B^4}{60 c^2 \hbar^3}$ is the Stefan-Boltzmann constant for the phonon sound speed $c$.
 This gives an approximate relation for the phonon part of the normal fluid density function $\rho_n(s)$ and is in agreement with Landau's results \cite{landau9}.

-However, if we did not use the quadratic approximation, the dependence of energy on the phonon momentum would cease to be quadratic, which would violate assumption \eqref{eq.ep}, that was necessary for two-component models.
-This is even more important for the roton part of the spectrum, where the energy is not quadratic in the momentum.
-The energy of rotons is calculated in the next section.
+However, if we did not use the quadratic approximation, the dependence of energy on the phonon momentum would cease to be quadratic, which would violate assumption \eqref{eq.ep}, that was necessary for two-fluid models.
+This is even more important for the roton part of the spectrum, where the energy is not quadratic in the momentum, see Section \ref{sec.Godfrin}.
+The energy of rotons is calculated in the next Section.